 (Move mouse over images below to enlarge &/or see captions.)

 Western Meadowlarks fling their liquid songs across the grassland hillsides.
-These two photos below of Western Meadowlarks were taken on Beaver Lake Road in Lake Country.
+These three photos below of Western Meadowlarks were all taken on Beaver Lake Road in Lake Country.